rmccarth/hugo-site/content/post/misc/phoenix.md

 The Phoenix VM Image can be found here:  https://exploit.education/phoenix/

 The virtual machine containers a number of vulnerable executables that allow students to learn stack, format-string, and heap-based overflows.
 The stack series contains executables stack 0-6.
-Format string vulnerabilities include format 0-4, and the heap vulnerabilitites include head 0-3.
+Format string vulnerabilities include format 0-4, and the heap vulnerabilitites include heap 0-3.

 # Stack 0